In this guide, we walk you through the steps to set up and run WireGuard on a router.

 If you run into any issues while testing WireGuard, please contact firstname.lastname@example.org and let us know what you experience.

-- Consult the list of supported routers on the LEDE Project's website to see if yours is included.
+First, check OpenWrt's list of supported routers to make sure yours is included.

 What you need in order to proceed:

 Follow your router's instructions on how to connect and update the firmware to the OpenWrt firmware that you previously downloaded.

 The router normally displays some status information and then restarts.
 Take extra care in downloading the correct version since doing this incorrectly could "brick" your router, making it completely unusable.

 Once logged in to the router, change the password by following the instructions on the screen.